georgejesswin/Lenna_EC/README.md

 # Lenna: FPGA-Based Real-Time Image Processing System

-A high-performance hardware accelerator designed for real-time image filtering on an FPGA.
+A high-performance image processing system implemented on an FPGA.
-By employing a fully pipelined streaming architecture, this system exploits spatial parallelism to achieve minimal latency and high throughput for complex digital signal processing (DSP) tasks.

 ---

 ## Overview
 This project captures continuous video frames from an external camera, processes the pixel stream through dedicated hardware modules, and outputs the filtered result to a monitor in real time.

-The architecture utilizes a unidirectional streaming pipeline that processes pixels simultaneously across multiple stages, minimizing CPU intervention and maximizing throughput.

 ---